Beth526/metis_project_4/README.md

 ![Kinase Cascade Pair Embeddings](https://github.com/Beth526/metis_project_4/blob/main/kinase_embeddings.jpg)

 I used word vectors to calculate a centroid for each document's gene/gene product tokens (normalized sum of the gene/gene product token word vectors).
-I clustered the document centroids with K-means, and it was able to capture many more nuanced but still recognizable pathways:
+I clustered the document centroids with K-means, and it was able to capture many more nuanced but still recognizable pathways.
+Interestingly it also clustered out the junk documents that not abstracts but only author lists and instition locations, which I wasn't aware were in the corpus.
 ### Word2Vec Centroid tSNE
 ![Word2Vec Centroid tSNE](https://github.com/Beth526/metis_project_4/blob/main/w2v_cluster.jpg)